kovidgoyal/calibre/manual/edit.rst

 To merge multiple files together, select them by holding the Ctrl key and clicking on them (make sure you only select files of one type, either all HTML files or all CSS files and so on).
 Then right click and select merge.
-That's all, |app| will merge the files, automatically taking care of migrating all links and references to the merged files.
+That's all, calibre will merge the files, automatically taking care of migrating all links and references to the merged files.
 Note that merging files can sometimes cause text styling to change, since the individual files could have used different stylesheets.